 - Correlation of didactic and clinical phases of laboratory education in the evaluation and interpretation of laboratory test data

 - Career entry competencies as defined by the National Accreditation Agency for Clinical Laboratory Sciences

-- Professional conduct and communication with patients and medical staff
+- Professional conduct and communication with patients, medical staff and the public

 How to apply